5 Benefits of Providing Professional Development

 As an employer, your decisions should profit your company.
 Recent research shows the correlation between investment in employees and financial return for the business.
-Equally, professional development training cultivates and attracts a skilful workforce with highly-motivated employees.
-Let’s take a closer look.
+Equally, professional development training cultivates and attracts a skilful workforce with highly-motivated employees that are happy.
+And we all know that happy employees are more productive – 12% in fact, according to a study by the University of Warwick.

-Here are the five key benefits of offering professional development training to your staff:
+Here are five professional development benefits of offering training to your staff:

 Professional development training is the cornerstone of an efficient workforce.
 Training helps staff work more quickly and to a higher standard.
 This is true of employees of all ages.